-ICE Publishing are pleased to announce the forthcoming publication in June 2019 of a revised fourth edition of the Civil Engineering Standard Method of Measurement (CESMM4 Revised)
+ICE Publishing are pleased to announce the revised fourth edition of the Civil Engineering Standard Method of Measurement (CESMM4 Revised)

 which aligns the method with the most recent developments in the railway industry.
 A revised and updated edition of CESMM4 Revised: Handbook

 You can browse and order the following CESMM titles:

 CESMM4 Revised: Civil Engineering Standard Method of Measurement

 CESMM4 Revised book bundle: CESMM4 Revised and CESMM4 Handbook